plone/plone.restapi-client/docs/quick-start.md

 # Quick Start

+The Javascript Plone client is a library that provides easy access to the Plone REST API from a client written in TypeScript.
+This client can be used as an alternative to directly interacting with the Plone REST API.
-The Javascript Plone client is based on the foundations that TanStack Query lays off.
+It is based on the foundations that [@tanstack/query](https://tanstack.com/query) lays off.
+It should be possible to use it in React/Vue/Solid/Svelte projects.
+It provides the artifacts that TanStack Query requires to work:

+- Query (or mutation) options factories
+- Query (or mutation) functions
+- API request layer

-It provides all the artifacts that it requires plus also an apiRequest layer to build and send arbitrary requests to an API.
+The API request layer allows to build and send arbitrary requests to Plone REST API endpoints.
+It has the potential to also be able to send requests to other APIs (provided the custom Query options factories/functions).

+The Javascript Plone client is conceived to work with TanStack Query, the query or mutation functions can be used to call any Plone REST API endpoint without using it.
+These functions can be used in other use cases like command line helpers, scripts or programatic tests.

-## ploneClient
+## `ploneClient` entry point

 The main artifact that the client provides is the `ploneClient` entry point.

-Once imported, you should call `initialize` to setup its basic parameters.
+Once imported, you should call `initialize` to setup its basic parameters, like `apiPath`, headers or authentication options.

-After initialization, you can import all the pre-made query factories.
+After initialization, you can import all the prorvided query options factories.

 ```ts
 import ploneClient from '@plone/client';